Previous topic

 On launch, the BIND backend first parses the named.conf to determine which zones need to be loaded.
 These will then be parsed and made available for serving, as they are parsed.
 So a named.conf with 100.000 zones may take 20 seconds to load, but after 10 seconds, 50.000 zones will already be available.
 While a domain is being loaded, it is not yet available, to prevent incomplete answers.

-If bind-check-interval is specified as zero, no checks will be performed until the pdns_control reload is given.
+If bind-check-interval is specified as zero, no checks will be performed until the pdns_control reload command is issued.

 pdns_control commands